ncp38/cs142-s24/labs/lab6/index.md

 # CS 142 Lab 6

-For this lab, we're using the same randomized partners as last week!
+For this lab, we'll be using new randomized partners!
+(Your pairing will be put up on the screen at the beginning of class.)

-## The snake game
+## Recursion, recursive algorithms, and recursion diagrams

-You'll investigate and design a classic Snake game, where a player controls a snake on a 2D grid as it seeks to eat items to become bigger!
-This will help you improve your ability to make design choices in your programming, use/practice with ArrayLists and Strings, and practice with instantiating objects and calling instance methods on them.
+In this lab, you'll explore recursion and using recursive functions!
+When you finish, you'll have worked with recursive functions, created several recursive functions yourself, and analyzed how they operate.

 ### Getting started